School - T V Elementary

 At the school's closing a total of 108 students were transferred to the consolidated school, including 20 kindergarteners, 14 first graders, 21 second graders, 17 third graders, 16 fourth graders and 16 fifth graders.

-During the February 21, 2019 meeting of the Juniata County School Board, the Board approved the sale of the Tuscarora Valley Elementary School building in Port Royal to the highest bidder, the Juniata County Agricultural Society for the sum of $426,150.
+During the February 21, 2019 meeting of the Juniata County School Board, the Board approved the sale of the Tuscarora Valley Elementary School building and land in Port Royal to the highest bidder, the Juniata County Agricultural Society for the sum of $426,150.
 (The Agricultural Society owns the adjoining land that encompasses the Juniata County Fair Grounds.)

 TOM BOYER REMEMBERS TRANSFERRING TO THE NEW TUSCARORA VALLEY ELEMENTARY SCHOOL IN 1958